adrienverge/yamllint/docs/configuration.rst

  * ``1`` if one or more errors occur
  * ``2`` if no errors occur, but one or more warnings occur

+If the script is invoked with the ``--no-warnings`` option, it won't output warning level problems, only error level ones.

 YAML files extensions
 ---------------------